ClaraJacintho/ClaraJacintho/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Clara!
-I'm a Computer Science student from Brazil :^)
+I'm a Software Engineer from Brazil :^)

-I am currently in my final year of studies and I'm open to opportunities to work abroad!

 Check out [my website](https://clarajacintho.dev/#/) or [my LinkedIn profile](https://www.linkedin.com/in/clarajacintho/) for more information about me 😎